apassi99/Joystick/README.md

 This is a Joystick project which provides an android application that connects with Wifly chip ( https://www.sparkfun.com/products/10822?gclid=CMHCvNeH-ckCFYEYHwodpD4NJgO )

-The Wifly chip hosts a TCP/IP server which listens to incomming connections.
+The Wifly chip hosts a TCP/IP server which listens to incoming connections.
 For information regarding how to setup the server and host a network on the Wifly chip checkout the [Wifly/README.md](Wifly/README.md).
-The android application can connect with the Wifly chip by connecting to the boradcasting network and providing the server IP and port.
-The Wifly chip is configured as such that the IP address is provided by the chip and doesn't need to be hardcoded.
+The android application can connect with the Wifly chip by connecting to the broadcasting network and providing the server IP and port.
+The Wifly chip is configured as such that the IP address is provided by the chip and doesn't need to be hard-coded.

 # Why is it useful?